SuzaanAhmed/4SF22CI002-SkillLab-6A-AIML/milestone/Readme.txt

-This contains all SkillLab Next.js projects
+This contains StudentDatabase project built using Supabase.